 When using the Samsung Gear S3 you use the rotating bezel to select where you want to go.
-The top button sends you back to the previous screen, secondly the bottom button sends you back to the home screen.
-On the Gear S3 you are limited to what apps are available and you will also find that a lot of the apps are Samsung stocked apps.
+The top button sends you back to the previous screen, secondly, the bottom button sends you back to the home screen.
+On the Gear S3 you are limited to what apps are available and you will also find that a lot of the apps are Samsung-stocked apps.
 There are some available to download but, again, this is very limited.
-The Apple watch has a lot more choice when it comes to apps.
+The Apple Watch has a lot more choices when it comes to apps.

 Many fitness watches certainly boast their ability to go underwater.
-However, the Samsung Gear S3 claims to only withstand 1.4 metres as opposed to the Apple watch, which claims to be able to withstand up to 50 metres.
+However, the Samsung Gear S3 claims to only withstand 1.4 meters as opposed to the Apple Watch, which claims to be able to withstand up to 50 meters.
 So this enables you to swim with the watch on.
 The Samsung Gear S3 has a feature that, should you get it wet, allows you to select the ‘Eject water’ option and releases water from parts of the watch, such as the speakers.

 In addition, the Samsung Gear S3 comes with a nice and neat wireless charger which is a bonus, whereas the Apple watch doesn’t.
 This is certainly a little disappointing as a wireless charger would be very useful for some.